 Another significant date in the Leith timeline was the founding of St Mary’s Church in the 15th century.
 It was later renamed South Leith Parish Church and is still flourishing today.

-In 1547, the church was used to imprison Scottish nobles, when English soldiers again occupied Leith.
+In 1547, the church was used to imprison Scottish nobles, when English soldiers again occupied the area.

 Over a century later parishioners made way for powder and guns when Oliver Cromwell came calling and used the church as a ‘magasin’.